uvaai/dpr-exam/exam2/exam.md

     print()
     classroom.print_summary()

+Which should print the following:

+    Printing Alice's summary, who's average should be a 7.8:
+    Alice (ID: S123456) - Average Grade: 7.8

+    Printing Bob's summary, who's average should be a 7.6:
+    Bob (ID: S213892) - Average Grade: 7.6

+    Classroom Juniors (avg: 7.5) has the following students:
+    Alice (ID: S123456) - Average Grade: 7.8
+    Bob (ID: S213892) - Average Grade: 7.2

+    Classroom Juniors (avg: 7.8) has the following students:
+    Alice (ID: S123456) - Average Grade: 7.8

 ## Part 2: Pandas

 For this assignment, you will use the file [cameras.csv](../data/cameras.csv).
 This file contains camera's from different brands from 1994 to 2008.
 The contents of the file looks as follows: